rodu30/i18n-kit/README.md

 ```

 The additional arguments-object can contain a `description` of the context (can be useful for the
-translator doesn't know the app) and values that replace placeholders after translation.
+translator doesn't know the app), an `options` object and values that replace placeholders after translation.
 Variables
 should be written in curly braces (see
 [ICU message format](http://userguide.icu-project.org/formatparse/messages)).